 A sensible person inside us feels that, Yes, it’s too early, let the child enjoy his studies for now.
-But have you ever asked a student, what he/ she thinks of joining IIT coaching at this age.
+But have you ever asked a student what he/ she thinks of joining IIT-JEE coaching at this age?
 Talking about early coaching, Simarpreet said,

 “My faculties gave me the right direction & support and helped me develop my skills quite early in my career.”

-The thing we have to look here is, when we talk about IIT coaching program for class 6 student, it’s not the actual JEE preparation (JEE syllabus).
-It’s about building a solid foundation for JEE Exam.
+The thing we have to look here is, when we talk about the IIT-JEE coaching program for class 8 students, it’s not the actual JEE preparation (JEE syllabus).
+It’s about building a solid foundation for the JEE Exam.
 Simarpreet got the benefit of early coaching which helped in the development of his IQ, Logical and Analytical Thinking.

-Ideally, foundation programs for class 8, 9, 10 are beneficial to students preparing for IIT JEE, at the same time there are students who starts IIT preparation in class 11, join a 2 year coaching program, and clear JEE easily.
-A student can also clear JEE with only 1 year preparation by putting lot of effort and hard work.
+Ideally, foundation programs for class 8, 9 and 10 are beneficial to students preparing for IIT JEE, at the same time there are students who start IIT-JEE preparation in class 11, join a 2 year coaching program, and clear JEE easily.
+A student can also clear JEE with only 1 year preparation by putting in a lot of effort and hard work.

-My advice for parents is, whether a student is in class 6, 8 or 10, and if IIT is the target, enroll for a foundation course.
-Monitor the student’s progress in starting year, and then decide whether you want to go ahead or not.
-It should be a student’s decision whether he/ she want to continue with it.
+My advice for parents is, whether a student is in class 8, 9 or 10, and if IIT is the target, enroll for a foundation course.
+Monitor the student’s progress in the starting year, and then decide whether you want to go ahead or not.
+It should be a student’s decision whether he/ she wants to continue with it.

 The process in all of the big coaching institutes is similar, first they take a test, and based on the performance, they will allot you a batch.
-Higher batches are called as “Toppers” or “Rankers” batch.
-If you don’t perform well in admission test, they will put you in a lower batch (with average faculties).
-During the course, you can move to higher batch if you score well in monthly or quarterly tests.
+Higher batches are called “Toppers” or “Rankers” batch.
+If you don’t perform well in the admission test, they will put you in a lower batch (with average teachers).
+During the course, you can move to a higher batch if you score well in monthly or quarterly tests.

-The online coaching for IIT provides some extra benefits to students which are not available in traditional coaching classes.
-To know more about IIT online preparation and the quality you can expect from it, you can read this: IIT JEE Online Coaching Benefits
+The online coaching for IIT-JEE provides some extra benefits to students which are not available in traditional coaching classes.
+To know more about IIT-JEE online preparation and the quality you can expect from it, you can read this: IIT JEE Online Coaching Benefits

-Finally, just remember that, whether it’s Allen in Kota, Shri Chaitanya in Hyderabad, FIITJEE in Delhi, or Abhinav coaching classes in your locality, whatever IIT JEE coaching you choose, it will not guarantee you a seat in IIT.
-Clearing IIT JEE is a journey of lot of hard work and determination.
+Finally, just remember that, whichever IIT-JEE coaching you choose, it will not guarantee you a seat in IIT.
+Clearing IIT-JEE is a journey of lot of hard work and determination.